scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 Conclusion
 ----------

-This article shows that classical tools from mathematical physics, such as conformal mappings and Taylor-expansions, are still relevant and indispensable in times of digitalization and wide use of numerics.
+This article shows that classical tools from mathematical physics, such as conformal mappings and Taylor-expansions, are still relevant and indispensable in times of digitization and wide use of numerics.

 With the help of *SymPy* it is shown, that a popular approximation of the eccentric annular Couette flow force in modern system simulation tools is actually the leading-order term of a Taylor-expansion of the corresponding concentric annular force.

 This force is calculated in this contribution as a special case of the more general eccentric annular Couette flow by postprocessing the resulting velocity distribution.
 The flow velocity is analytically obtained by solving the corresponding Stokes problem with the help of conformal mappings, i.e. holomorphic functions in the complex plane.
-The main *SymPy* functions used in the solving process are *im, re, subs, Sum, simplify* and *lambdify* and the main routines in the postprocessing are *diff, integrate* and *series*. *series* is used for the Taylor-expansions of the flow forces.
+The main *SymPy* functions used in the solving process are *im, re, subs, Sum, simplify* and *lambdify* and the main routines in the postprocessing are *diff, integrate* and *series*.

 Two different conformal mappings are utilized to solve the Stokes problem within an eccentric annulus by finding the equivalent harmonic solution in a much simpler geometric domain.
 The first conformal map is a Möbius transform that maps the eccentric annular flow domain onto a concentric one while the second conformal mapping disussed in this work is related to bipolar coordinates.
 By a slight modification of the original bipolar transformation function, an appropriately chosen rectangle gets mapped onto an eccentric annulus with the center of the larger circle at the origin of the coordinate system.

-Both, the eccentric annular Couette velocity and flow force are validated with numerical CFD-results that are obtained by solving the full nonlinear Navier-Stokes equation in the flow domain between the two cylinders.
+Both, the eccentric annular Couette velocity and flow force are validated with numerical CFD-results that are obtained by solving the full nonlinear Navier-Stokes system in the flow domain between the two cylinders.

 The article concludes with an application of the conformal bipolar map to an eccentric Poiseuille problem.
 Although the solution is known, it is seldomly implemented and visualized.
 With the help of *SymPy* however, the implementation of such methods is much easier.
 Finally, the authors combine their results on eccentric annular Couette flow with known results on eccentric annular Poiseuille flow, deriving new expressions for the eccentric annular Couette-Poiseuille flow.